Sphaerocerid Fly Control

 On these flies, the first segment of the tarsi is enlarged compared to the other segments.
 The tarsi are the last five segments of the legs.

-The Spaerocerid flies are also called "dung flies"because they may breed in animal manure.
+The Sphaerocerid flies are also called "dung flies" because they may breed in animal manure.
 Sphaerocerid flies belong to a large family of flies known as Sphaeroceridae which contains 241 species in North America.

-These fliea are very common in poultry houses breeding in chicken feces.
+These flies are prevalent in poultry houses breeding in chicken feces.